bam2000/CRJAxisAndOhsStreamdeck/README.md

     Honeycomb Bravo Throttle
     Saitek/Logitech Radio Panel

-Special Thanks for Oliver and the great Axis and Ohs Tool ans especialy for answering all my questions and giving hints on possible solutions :)
+Special Thanks for Oliver and the great Axis and Ohs Tool and especially for answering all my questions and giving hints on possible solutions :)

 Also Thanks CaptOle, FltsimFlyboy and Guenseli from flightsim.to for some amazing scripts and templates i could use to create this :)